Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Conclusion

 \section{Conclusion}

-Langevin Monte Carlo has been proven to be a powerful technique for sampling from a target distribution as well as for optimizing a non-convex objective.
-The classic Langevin algorithm is based on the first-order Langevin diffusion which is reversible in time.
-We study two variants that are based on non-reversible Langevin diffusions: the underdamped Langevin diffusion and the Langevin diffusion with a non-symmetric drift.
+{Langevin Monte Carlo are powerful tools for sampling from a target distribution as well as for optimizing a non-convex objective.
+The classic Langevin dynamics (LD) is based on the first-order Langevin diffusion which is reversible in time.
+We studied the two variants that are based on non-reversible Langevin diffusions: the underdamped Langevin dynamics (ULD) and the Langevin dynamics with a non-symmetric drift (NLD).
+We showed that both ULD and NLD can improve upon the recurrence time for LD in \cite{pmlr-v75-tzen18a} and discussed the amount of improvement.
+We also showed that non-reversible variants can exit the basin of attraction of a local minimimum faster when the objective has two local minima separated by a saddle point and discussed the amount of improvement.
+By breaking the reversibility in the Langevin dynamics, our results quantify the improvement in performance and fill a gap between the theory and practice of non-reversible Langevin algorithms.}

-First, we consider the special case of quadratic objectives and derive an explicit characterization of the rate of convergence of the non-reversible Langevin diffusions to the stationary distribution in the 2-Wasserstein metric.
-Our exponential rate is optimal and unimprovable in the sense that it is achieved for some quadratic functions and initialization.
-Our results show that both non-reversible diffusions mix faster than the reversible Langevin, and we characterize the amount of improvement.
-In particular, the underdamped diffusion mixes with a rate that is faster than that of the reversible Langevin by a square root factor in $m$ (ignoring a $|\log(m)|$ term) by tuning the friction coefficient $\gamma$ properly.

-Second, we give a refined analysis of non-reversible Langevin dynamics around a local minimum, by linearizing the gradient of the objective and building on our results for quadratic functions.
-Our results show that iterates for the non-reversible dynamics can both escape a local minima and exit from the basin of the attraction of a local minimum faster.
-Our results quantify the improvement that can be obtained in performance.

-Third, we show that non-reversible Langevin dynamics in discrete time can exit the basin of attraction of a local minimum to find the global minimum faster when the objective has two local minima separated by a saddle point.
-We also discuss the amount of improvement.

-By breaking the reversibility in the Langevin dynamics, our results quantify the improvement in performance and fill a gap between the theory and practice of non-reversible Langevin algorithms.